Skip to content

 DLL Hijacking

-1. Find Missing DLLs using Process Monitor, Identify a specific service which looks suspicious and add a filter.
+1. Find Missing DLLs using Process Monitor, Identify a specific service that looks suspicious, and add a filter.

 2. Check whether you have write permissions in the directory associated with the service.